kentabf/optimizing-selenium/README.md

 Another thing to note is that CPU temperature increased quite a bit as I increased the threadcount on the webscraper.
 I had to use smcFanControl and manually set the fans at the highest RPM to keep the computer cool (even with the max fans, 70 celcius when threadcount was 15/17).
 Considering energy consumption, then, perhaps 11 or 13 would be the optimum threadcount.

 ### Extra
 I could approach this more thoroughly by controlling for two things that I suspect affected the results.
-One is date/time of when I left the scraper running.
-I can't say what the web traffic looks like for the webpage I scraped, but if I could control for the date/time of the scraper, then I would have less server-side performance variation affecting the results.
+The first is date/time of when I left the scraper running.
+I can't say what the web traffic looks like for the webpage I scraped, but if I could control for the date/time of the scraper, then I would have less server-side performance variation (from traffic variation) affecting the results.
 The second is the names that were queried for each threadcount group.
-Instead of splitting up the names randomly and evenly, I should have ran each threadcount group on the same set of names – although there may be some cacheing issues to consider with this.
+Instead of splitting up the names randomly and evenly, I can run each threadcount group on the same set of names – although there may be some cacheing issues to consider with this.